PawanRamaMali/Lux-AI/README.md

 If two units attempt to move to the same tile that is not a CityTile, this is considered a collision, and the move action is canceled.

+### Workers
+Actions

+Move - Move the unit in one of 5 directions, North, East, South, West, Center.
+Pillage - Reduce the Road level of the tile the unit is on by 0.5 Transfer - Send any amount of a single resource-type from a unit's cargo to another (start-of-turn) adjacent Unit, up to the latter's cargo capacity.
+Excess is returned to the original unit.
+Build CityTile - Build a CityTile right under this worker provided the worker has 100 total resources of any type in their cargo (full cargo) and the tile is empty.
+If building is successful, all carried resources are consumed and a new CityTile is built with 0 starting resources.